 Frequently Asked Questions

 On this page you’ll find answers to some of the most frequently asked questions regarding Medical Leave of Absence.
-If you have a questions that is not answered below, please contact case managers Allison Leventhal (last names A-L) or Stephanie Baker (last names M-Z).
+If you have a question that is not answered below, please contact case manager Allison Leventhal.

 Going on a Medical Leave of Absence